 I only spent a day or two here but I left Cadiz charmed by its colourful coastal homes.
 Known as the oldest continually inhabited city in western Europe.
 In fact, Cadiz is an island separated by another island from the mainland.

 It offers some things to see but mostly this place is one to get as close to the coast possible, it oozes with charm and offers some great places to sit and enjoy outdoor terraces and views.

-Carnival in Cadiz, is one of the oldest and best in Spain, often cited as the third biggest Carnival celebration in the world, usually held in Februrgone much reconstruction.
-Many monuments, cathedrals, and landmarks have been cleaned and restored.
+Carnival in Cadiz is one of the oldest and best in Spain, often cited as the third biggest Carnival celebration in the world, usually held in February.